Biplane fighter aces

 The unit was still reorganising when the armistice was announced on 8 September 1943.

-During the war Baschirotto had flown more than 1000 hours of combat and been awarded two additional Medaglie d'argento and a German Iron Cross, Second Class.
+During the war Baschirotto had flown more than 1000 hours of combat.

 Baschirotto was the only Italian pilot who became an ace both in the Spanish Civil War and the Second World War.